-1 2 3 4 Elements and Principles of Art Ţ Student is unable to create 2- and 3- Student is developing the skills needed to Student is able to create 2- and 3- Student is consistently able to create 2- and dimensional works of art while exploring create 2- and 3-dimensional works of art dimensional works of art while exploring 3-dimensional works of art while exploring color, line, shape, form and texture while exploring color, line, shape, form and color, line, shape, form and texture color, line, shape, form and texture texture Art History / Art Appreciation ALL - Student rarely uses basic art vocabulary - Student is beginning to use basic basic art - Student is able to use basic art - Student consistently uses basic art - Student rarely identifies basic vocabulary vocabulary vocabulary characteristics of artists' styles - Student is beginning to identify basic - Student is able to identify basic - Student consistently identifies basic characteristics of artists' styles characteristics of artists' styles characteristics of artists' styles
+1 2 3 4 Elements and Principles of Art AIL Student is unable to create 2- and 3- Student is developing the skills needed to Student is able to create 2- and 3- Student is consistently able to create 2- and dimensional works of art while exploring create 2- and 3-dimensional works of art dimensional works of art while exploring 3-dimensional works of art while exploring color, line, shape, form and texture while exploring color, line, shape, form and color, line, shape, form and texture color, line, shape, form and texture texture Art History / Art Appreciation ALL - Student rarely uses basic art vocabulary - Student is beginning to use basic basic art - Student is able to use basic art - Student consistently uses basic art - Student rarely identifies basic vocabulary vocabulary vocabulary characteristics of artists' styles - Student is beginning to identify basic - Student is able to identify basic - Student consistently identifies basic characteristics of artists' styles characteristics of artists' styles characteristics of artists' styles

-- Student is beginning to apply use of elements of art (ie. color, line, shape, form, - Student is able to apply use of elements - Student is consistently able to apply use elements of art lie color line shape form Judgent is consistently able to apply use cicincina or art (ic. color, line, shape, roini, of art (ie. color, line, shape, form, texture) in of elements of art (ie. color, line, shape, texture) in his/her artwork his/her artwork. form, texture) in artwork - Student is beginning to gain control of - Student is able to gain control of the - Student consistently exhibits control of media being used media being used media being used - Student is beginning demonstrate safe - Student demonstrates safe and - Student consistently demonstrates safe and appropriate use of art materials and appropriate use of art materials and tools and appropriate use of art materials and tools - Student is able to create works of art tools - Student is beginning to create works of art based on observation of culturally diverse - Student consistently creates works of ar based on observation of culturally diverse works of art and the world around them based on observation of culturally diverse works of art and the world around them - Student is able to develop ideas in artwork works of art and the world around them - Student is beginning to develop ideas in through problem solving, independent - Student consistently develops ideas in artwork through problem solving, thinking and imagination artwork through problem solving, independent thinking and imagination independent thinking and imagination n a to a Student is beginning to gain control of nedia being used Student is beginning demonstrate safe nd appropriate use of art materials and pols Student is beginning to create works of art ased on observation of culturally diverse works of art and the world around them Student is beginning to develop ideas in rtwork through problem solving, Student is beginning to gain control of nedia being used Student is beginning demonstrate safe and appropriate use of art materials and cols Student is beginning to create works of art based on observation of culturally diverse works of art and the world around them Student is beginning to develop ideas in artwork through problem solving, - Student is able to gain control of the media being used - Student demonstrates safe and appropriate use of art materials and tools - Student is able to create works of art based on observation of culturally diverse works of art and the world around them - Student is able to gain control of the media being used - Student demonstrates safe and appropriate use of art materials and tools - Student is able to gain control of the media being used - Student demonstrates safe and appropriate use of art materials and tools - Student is able to create works of art based on observation of culturally diverse works of art and the world around them - Student is able to gain control of the media being used - Student demonstrates safe and appropriate use of art materials and tools - Student is able to create works of art based on observation of culturally diverse works of art and the world around them - Student is able to gain control of the media being used - Student demonstrates safe and appropriate use of art materials and tools - Student is able to create works of art based on observation of culturally diverse works of art and the world around them - Student is able to gain control of the media being used - Student demonstrates safe and appropriate use of art materials and tools - Student is able to gain control of the media being used
+Creative Process - Student rarely applies use of elements of - Student is beginning to apply use of - Student is able to apply use of elements - Student is consistently able to apply use art (ie. color, line, shape, form, texture) in elements of art (ie. color, line, shape, form, of art (ie. color, line, shape, form, texture) in of elements of art (ie. color, line, shape, his/her artwork. texture) in his/her artwork his/her artwork. form, texture) in artwork - Student lacks control of the media being - Student is beginning to gain control of - Student is able to gain control of the - Student consistently exhibits control of used media being used media being used media being used - Student does not demonstrate safe and - Student is beginning demonstrate safe - Student demonstrates safe and - Student consistently demonstrates safe appropriate use of art materials and tools and appropriate use of art materials and appropriate use of art materials and tools and appropriate use of art materials and - Student rarely creates works of art based tools - Student is able to create works of art tools on observation of culturally diverse works - Student is beginning to create works of art based on observation of culturally diverse - Student consistently creates works of art of art and the world around them based on observation of culturally diverse works of art and the world around them based on observation of culturally diverse - Student rarely develops ideas in artwork works of art and the world around them - Student is able to develop ideas in artwork works of art and the world around them - Student is beginning to develop ideas in through problem solving, independent - Student consistently develops ideas in artwork through problem solving, thinking and imagination artwork through problem solving, independent thinking and imagination independent thinking and imagination